Jing316/marketplacetransactlab/lab2-partner-center/README.md

 ### Technical configuration

-You need to fill in the parameters here from what you received as the outcome of lab1 - the SaaS accelerator installation.
+1. Enter the values you get from the output of the previous lab (installing SaaS accelerator) into the appropriate text fields.
+1. Click **Save Draft**.

 ### Plan overview